pine3ree/pine3ree-plates-extension/README.md

-The aliases added using `addAlias($alias, $funcName)` are actually registered when the extensions is loaded by the plates engine, after automatic registration of public method, after the registration of extra methods and after the extension of internal registration of aliases.
+The aliases added using `addAlias($alias, $funcName)` are actually registered when the extensions is loaded by the plates engine, after automatic registration of public method, after the registration of extra methods and after the registration of internally defined aliases.
 See `Extension::register(Engine $engine)` source code.

 ## Installation